 - That fasting period along with HIIT or strength training spikes HGH - Human Growth Hormone in the body.
 This triggers maximum fat burning in the body.

 Weight loss is not a natural thing for the body.
 Most of the traditional advice on losing weight is plain wrong.
 The Intermittent Fasting + keto/paleo + HIIT plan is simple, but not necessarily easy.
 It takes self discipline when you start out.
 It is probably the best way to lose weight.
 And the result is not just serious weight loss, but a healthier, great-looking you.
 Most importantly, you will be well on your way to feeling your best.

-Or, if you are ready to take action, read this quick start guide for Intermittent Fasting.
+Ready to take action?
+Read this quick start guide for Intermittent Fasting.